Financial Services Guide (FSG)

 - electronically, via the website of QuietGrowth.

-- in writing by email.
-You must check and confirm with us that instructions sent via email have in fact been received by us or
+We will also provide services to you if you issue instructions in writing by email.
+You must check and confirm with us that instructions sent via email have in fact been received by us.

 7. Nature of Advice